Reviews You Can Rely On

 Our Analysis and Test Results

-With the strutted vents in the rainfly open, you can get a nice, open-air feeling, even in the rain.
-If it's nice out, you can unzip both sides of the fly completely, allowing you to have a roof and two narrow sidewalls as a light shade cover.
-In fact, since the tent comes with a footprint, you can use it to set the rainfly up without the tent, creating a sunshade or light-weight shelter, as long as bugs aren't an issue where you are heading.
+With the vents open, you get a nice, open-air feeling, even in the rain.
+If it's nice out, you can unzip both sides of the fly completely, creating a roof and two narrow sidewalls as a light shade cover.
+Since the tent comes with a footprint, you can use it to set up the rainfly without the tent, creating a sunshade or lightweight shelter (just as long as bugs aren't an issue where you're headed).

 nemo aurora 2 - we love relaxing in this spacious tent, especially in nice weather.